wiryls/kaleidoscope/README.md

 ## Miscellaneous

 It may be more appropriate to use DirectX 11, as [Desktop Duplication API](https://learn.microsoft.com/en-us/windows/win32/direct3ddxgi/desktop-dup-api) doesn't support DirectX 12 (current implementation has one unnecessary copy).

+Current implementation may not support some situations such as unplugging the display, screen flipping, etc.